 Fill your Easter basket with these Coconut Macaroon Easter Eggs.
 The surprise passion fruit “yolk” makes these coconut Easter eggs are unlike any other macaroon cookie.

 After 10 years of talking to people every day about their favorite cake flavors, I can tell you that no one seems to be neutral about coconut, they either love it or hate it.
-My husband is in the hate-it camp.
-He doesn’t mind coconut milk in savory dishes, like curry or peanut sauce, but won’t event taste a coconut dessert.

 Watch the recipe video to see how-to make Coconut Macaroon Easter Eggs with a passion fruit “yolk”: